Sponsor a Pastor

 Juan Sanchez Rodriquez

 Juan Sanchez Rodriquez, whom we have nick-named “Chez” was from a tough life.
 His desire for drugs and alcohol had him making poor choices until the Lord got ahold of his life.
 After time in a rehab, he began to help lead the other men.
 Soon he got plugged into a good church and began serving the Lord.
 After he married his wife, who had three sons, they began to struggle in a number of areas.
 They discovered that old behaviors die hard, and if not replaced by “New Life Skills”, you easily regress to old ways.
 Juan felt he was doing well by serving the Lord, but he didn’t know how to be a dad, spend time with his kids, and wife.
 He didn’t have a balance of serving the Lord and loving his family.
-He joined Servant Senders as a student in April of 2016 and has grown in leaps and bounds.
-He now has a kids program of around 80 kids and an “outside” church.
-He teaches at a rehab center and has a huge heart for the addicts.
-He loves to go out with his church and evangelize.
-He and his friend Efrain, go to the jails and speak to the inmates.
-He would ask for prayer for his boys, who help lead worship, to love the Lord, for his wife and his marriage to blossom, and for God’s direction in leading him.

 Julio Ruiz

-Julio grew up in Vera Cruz, a state near the bottom of Mexico in a small, poor village.
+Julio grew up in Vera Cruz, a state near the south of Mexico in a small, poor village.
 His family, being very poor and of a local indigenous group, were looked down upon and treated very poorly.
 In his teens he made his way north trying to get to the U.S. He wanted the “American Dream” of making enough money to eat well every day and send money home to his family.
-He made it to Juarez and settled there.
+He made it to Juárez and settled there.
 He kept his head down and worked hard to live.
-He had a girl friend who gave him a son, but things fell apart and they both moved on.
+He had a girlfriend who gave him a son, but things fell apart and they both moved on.
 He met his wife Norma, a single mom of one daughter, and knew she was the one.
-After settling into marriage, Norma and her daughter began attending a church with friends.
-It happened to be the church of one of our graduated pastors, Samuel.
-With the visit and invitation of the pastor, Julio followed with lots of questions.
-After attending for a while, he discovered another Servant Sender church was in his neighborhood.
-He began to attend and grew in the Lord.
-He was invited to our Tuesday study with the pastors and students and joined us in April of 2016.

 Temo Luria Ramirez

-Temo and his family were saved through a V.B.S. program their oldest daughter attended.
-Closing night when parents are invited, they came.
-They heard the plan of salvation and soon after accepted the Lord.
-They have been a part of a ministry in Juarez called “Broken Heart Ministry’s” which was a ministry that focused on their community.
-Temo left his job after 15 years.
+Temo left his job after 15 years to join Servant Senders.
 That was a huge step of faith for him as job security here is rare.
-He felt the calling on his life and took a leap of faith. .
-It has been a challenge, but he is growing in his walk with Christ as are his family.
-Temo recently graduated and now goes to a police station Mondays, Wednesdays & Fridays twice a day to do a devotion and pray and counsel.
-He and his wife have started a kids club and feeding kitchen in their home.
-35 to 40 kids gather in their living room to hear stories of Jesus, memorized scripture, pray for the lost, and get a meal.
-He is an elder and leader in his church.
-We are finding Temo to be a quiet, steady, balanced leader.
-Please pray for him and his family as he discovers his passion and calling.
+He felt the calling on his life and took a leap of faith.
+Temo is a graduated pastor who goes to a police station Mondays, Wednesdays & Fridays twice a day to do a devotion and pray and counsel.
+He also goes to a firestation weekly to pray for and encourage the firefighters as well as distributing bibles and ministering to soldiers at a nearby base.
+He and his wife have a Feed My Sheep kids club in their home where 35 to 40 kids gather weekly to hear stories of Jesus, memorize scripture, pray for the lost, and get a meal.

-Pastor/Student Support
+Pastor Support

-Monthly support per student is $565
+Monthly support per pastor is $700

-As the Lord leads, one or more churches or a group of individuals can support the training and minsitry of a pastor/student.
+As the Lord leads, one or more churches or a group of individuals can support the training and minsitry of a pastor.
 For just $30 a month you can be a part of sending out these trained disciples.